mattermost-community/mattermost-plugin-nagios/README.md

 2. Click *Save* to save the settings
 3. Switch to the machine where Nagios is running (preferably)
     1. Download the latest stable version of the watcher from the [releases page](https://github.com/ulumuri/mattermost-plugin-nagios/releases)
-    2. Move the watcher
-        1. `chmod +x watcher && sudo mv watcher /usr/local/bin/`
+    2. Move the watcher: `chmod +x watcher && sudo mv watcher /usr/local/bin/`
     3. You will most probably want to run the watcher as a systemd service :arrow_down:

 #### Running the watcher as a systemd service